 The forehand is generally the more powerful stroke in modern table tennis, and it is the point winner.
 The backhand reply, on the other hand, becomes increasingly crucial as rallies get faster and faster.
 First and foremost, the backhand counter should be a commanding stroke.
 It allows you to score by outlasting your opponent, moving him about, or assaulting him.
-The forehand is the more essential shot, although both wings must be developed, with the backhand depending more on consistency and the forehand relying more on the force.
+The forehand is the essential shot, although both wings must be developed, with the backhand depending more on consistency and the forehand relying more on the force.

 Unless there is a deuce, each player receives two serves, which are alternated until one of the players earns 11 points.
-In such a situation, each player receives only one serve, which they alternate until one of them has a two-point advantage.
+In such a situation, each player receives only one service, which they alternate until one of them has a two-point advantage.

-During a rally, if you contact the table surface with your free hand (the one that isn’t carrying a paddle), your opponent will be immediately awarded a point.
+If you contact the table surface with your free hand (the one that isn’t carrying a paddle), your opponent will be immediately awarded a point.
 This is also true if you shift the table while wearing or carrying something.

 A total of eleven points.